Identification of multi-valued treatment effects with unobserved heterogeneity: Identification

+\begin{remark} The full rank conditions in \cite{CH2005} requires the instrument to take the same number of values as the treatment, which is also required in our settings. \cite{Feng2019} and \cite{caetano2020} establish the identification of treatment effects using observed covariates when the instrument has smaller support than the treatment.
+Our results do not rely on the existence of observed covariates. \end{remark}

-We provide a numerical example where the unordered monotonicity assumption holds but Assumption \ref{asp:apb} is violated because the sign treatments are the same for all the instrument pairs.
-Assumption \ref{asp:apb} requires that different types of monotonicity relationships exist.
-Let $\mT=\mZ=\{0,1,2\}$.
-Suppose that $Y_t$ is normally distributed with mean $t$ and variance 1, and $Y_t$ is independent of $T_z$ under Assumption \ref{asp:mt} (i).
-Let the distributions of $T_z$'s as in \eqref{eq:4.4.1}, and the monotonicity inequalities summarized in Table \ref{tab:mtn} hold almost surely.
+Next, we discuss the case where Assumption \ref{asp:apb} is violated.
+Even when the unordered monotonicity assumption holds, Assumption \ref{asp:apb} is violated if the sign treatments are the same for all the instrument pairs.
+We consider the $k=2$ case and let the monotonicity inequalities summarized in Table \ref{tab:mtn} hold almost surely.
+In Example I, this may happen when individuals are randomly assigned to one of the three groups, where the cost of choosing field $2$ is decreased for all groups; Group 2 has the largest decrease in cost, and Group 0 has the smallest.

-Then Assumptions \ref{asp:ivqr} and \ref{asp:mt} hold, and the unordered monotonicity assumption holds because Assumption \ref{asp:mt} (ii) holds for all the instrument pairs.
-Moreover, the full rank condition in \cite{CH2005} holds for all $y_t\in\mY$ because the determinant of the Jacobian defined in \eqref{eq:ch2} is shown to be negative as follows:

-However, the sign treatments of the instrument pairs are $t_{(1,0)}=t_{(2,0)}=t_{(2,1)}=2$, and Assumption \ref{asp:apb} does not hold because all the instrument pairs induce the same type of monotonicity relationship.
+Then, Assumptions 1 and 2 hold, and the unordered monotonicity assumption holds because Assumption 2 (ii) holds for all the instrument pairs.
+However, the sign treatments of the instrument pairs are $t{(1,0)}=t{(2,0)}=t{(2,1)}=2$, and Assumption \ref{asp:apb.2} does not hold because all the instrument pairs induce the same type of monotonicity relationship.

+Under this monotonicity assumption, we obtain the following two equations from the monotonicity relationships of $(1,0)$ and $(2,0)$ as we obtain (\ref{eq:ab1}) and (\ref{eq:ac1}) under Assumption \ref{asp:apb.2}: